How to Adopt a puppy... Application

-Japanese Chin are also a "wash and go" breed, despite their very elegant appearance.
+Japanese Chin are a "wash and go" breed, despite their very elegant appearance.

-I really liked that the Chin are still unique, fairly rare and special.
+The Chin are still unique, fairly rare and for sure special.

 The Chin are not known, for having any major Health Issues.

 (Although I have still done DNA and OFA health clearances on my Chin)

 Japanese Chin while looking so regal, are actually very comical

 I'm laughing all the time over their antics.